 Erica Waasdorp writes, edits and advises various direct-marketing and national and international fund raising publications.
 She has written various articles about monthly giving, international fundraising, fundamentals of fundraising, writing and answering RFP’s and many more.
 She is a columnist for the Dutch Fundraising magazine: Vakblad Fondsenwerving.

-She served as Publicity Chair for the 100th Anniversary Committee Cape Cod and Islands Boy Scouts, is a member of the Cape Cod Women’s Association, Direct Marketing Fund Raisers Association, Women in Development of Greater Boston, Professionals in Development Cape Cod, DMA Non-Profit Federation, Association of Fundraising Professionals, Association for Direct Fundraising Counsel (ADRFCO).
-Erica was recently appointed to the Board of Governors for the National Association of Nonprofit Organizations and Executives (NANOE), International Society of Business Leaders (ISOBL)
+She served as Publicity Chair for the 100th Anniversary Committee Cape Cod and Islands Boy Scouts, is a member of the Cape Cod Women’s Association, Direct Marketing Fund Raisers Association, Women in Development of Greater Boston, DMA Non-Profit Federation, Association of Fundraising Professionals, Association for Direct Fundraising Counsel (ADRFCO).

 Most recently Erica served on the Board of the Philanthropy Partners of the Cape and Islands (formerly Planned Giving Council of Cape Cod).
 She is recognized in the National Association of Professional Women and Biltmore Who’s Who.
 Finally, Erica Waasdorp was Co-Chair for Philanthropy Day on Cape Cod 2007, 2008 and co-chaired the 2007 DMA Nonprofit Federation Conference in Washington DC.
 She served on the Planning Committee for Philanthropy Day on Cape Cod, the DMA Nonprofit Federation in Washington DC, the Bridge Conference in Washington DC 2009 and 2010 and the National Catholic Development Conference in 2013.

 Erica Waasdorp published her first book in the Fall of 2012: Monthly giving.
 The Sleeping Giant, available as paperbook and e-book.
-In May 2015, she co-authored the DonorPerfect Monthly Giving Starter Kit, followed by the Monthly Giving Marketing Kit early 2016, and she is currently working on her next book, called Monthly Giving Made Easy.
+In May 2015, she co-authored the DonorPerfect Monthly Giving Starter Kit, followed by the Monthly Giving Marketing Kit early 2016.
+She created the Monthly Donor Road Map and the e-book Top 7 Questions on Monthly Giving and she is currently working on her next book.
 She is also the US Ambassador to the IFC Congress, Noordwijk, the Netherlands.